oasido/reddat-t3/README.md

 # 📑 reddat

-(wip) Reddat: A Reddit clone made with Next.js, Prisma, tRPC & TailwindCSS.
+Reddat: A Reddit clone made with Next.js, Prisma, tRPC & TailwindCSS.
 This is an ongoing project, so expect bugs and missing features.
 If you find any, please open an issue.

 ## 🚀 Features & Roadmap